Harrison Ford Video: Plane Misses Runway – Some Say Ford, 74, Should Stop Flying

 — Huffington Post (@HuffingtonPost) February 22, 2017

 According to the publication, the ramp agent in the photo appeared to be shocked as he watched Ford’s plane landing on the taxiway.
 Ford had been cleared to land on a short runway.
-However, it is a clear FAA violation, according to NBC, to land like Harrison landed on a parallel taxiway.
-The landing at such a complex airport requires lots of concentration, according to flight experts, and some fans are venting on social media that it might be time for the 74-year-old Ford to quit flying, especially in light of Ford’s accident in his plane two years ago.
+However, it is a clear FAA violation, according to NBC News, to land like Harrison landed on a parallel taxiway.
+The landing at such a complex airport requires lots of concentration, according to flight experts, and some fans are venting on social media that it might be time for the 74-year-old to quit flying, especially in light of Ford’s accident in his plane two years ago.

 The publication notes Ford’s conversation with the air traffic controller after landing.